-Figure 3: Readdress without rekeying, but with address check The steps of the packet processing are as follows:
+Figure 3: Readdress without Rekeying, but with Address Check

+The steps of the packet processing are as follows:

-- The mobile host is disconnected from the peer host for a brief 1. period of time while it switches from one IP address to another.
+- 1. The mobile host is disconnected from the peer host for a brief period of time while it switches from one IP address to another.
 Upon obtaining a new IP address, the mobile host sends a LOCATOR parameter to the peer host in an UPDATE message.
 The UPDATE message also contains an ESP\INFO parameter containing the values of the old and new SPIs for a security association.
-In this case, the "Old SPI" and "New SPI" parameters both are set to the value of the pre-existing incoming SPI; this ESP\INFO does not trigger a rekeying event but is instead included for possible parameter-inspecting middleboxes on the path.
+In this case, the OLD SPI and NEW SPI parameters both are set to the value of the preexisting incoming SPI; this ESP\INFO does not trigger a rekeying event but is instead included for possible parameter-inspecting middleboxes on the path.
 The LOCATOR parameter contains the new IP address (Locator Type of "1", defined below) and a locator lifetime.
-The mobile host waits for this UPDATE to be acknowledged, and retransmits if necessary, as specified in the base specification [2]. - 2.
+The mobile host waits for this UPDATE to be acknowledged, and retransmits if necessary, as specified in the base specification [RFC5201]. - 2.
 The peer host receives the UPDATE, validates it, and updates any local bindings between the HIP association and the mobile host's destination address.
 The peer host MUST perform an address verification by placing a nonce in the ECHO\REQUEST parameter of the UPDATE message sent back to the mobile host.
-It also includes an ESP\INFO parameter with the "Old SPI" and "New SPI" parameters both set to the value of the pre-existing incoming SPI, and sends this UPDATE (with piggybacked acknowledgment) to the mobile host at its new address.
-The peer MAY use the new address immediately, but it MUST limit the amount of data it sends to the address until address verification completes. - 3.
-The mobile host completes the readdress by processing the UPDATE ACK and echoing the nonce in an ECHO\RESPONSE.
-Once the peer host receives this ECHO\RESPONSE, it considers the new address to be verified and can put it into full use.
+It also includes an ESP\INFO parameter with the OLD SPI and NEW SPI parameters both set to the value of the preexisting incoming SPI, and sends this UPDATE (with piggybacked acknowledgment) to the mobile host at its new address.
+The peer MAY use the new address immediately, but it MUST limit the amount of data it sends to the address until address verification completes.

+3. The mobile host completes the readdress by processing the UPDATE ACK and echoing the nonce in an ECHO\RESPONSE.
+Once the peer host receives this ECHO\RESPONSE, it considers the new address to be verified and can put the address into full use.